 Eyre and Spottiswoode commenced the series with ‘William the Conqueror’ in 1964.
 The author, David Douglas, was also the first Series Editor.
 This was a role which involved appointing authors, defining a house style and commissioning the books to be written.
-From the little one can glean from the books themselves it appears that Yale has changed role of Series Editor, formerly an appointee outside the publishing house.
-In the last decade or longer Yale has transitioned from having a commissioning editor with an appointed house editor shapes the text for printing.
-One rough-hews them, the other shapes their end - to the Managing Director being the team leader of expert staff.
+From the little revealled in the books themselves it appears that Yale has changed role of Series Editor, formerly an appointee outside the publishing house.
+In the last decade or longer Yale has transitioned from having a commissioning editor with an appointed house editor - one rough-hews them, the other shapes their end - to the Managing Director being the team leader of expert staff.
 Under Douglas’ guidance and the succeeding Series Editor J.J.
-Scarisbrick, Eyre and Spottiswoode (the name eventually changed to ‘Methuen’) published twelve titles between 1964 and 1992 before Yale acquired the series.
+Scarisbrick, Eyre and Spottiswoode (with the name evolving to Methuen) published twelve titles between 1964 and 1992 before Yale acquired the series.
 All these biographies were of early kings ranging from Edward the Confessor to James I.

 Yale’s first books in the series were the 1997 reprints of the paperback and hardback editions of Henry VIII, Edward the Confessor, Edward I and Henry V, plus one new title - Richard II.
 In his preface to Richard II Nigel Saul comments that the book had taken ten years to get to print, which is a good indication of the time to prepare a book of this type.
 Compared to some titles this book was rush-released.
 Clearly Richard II, and the next few years of new Yale English Monarchs titles, was commissioned and commenced under Methuen’s oversight of the series.
-We do not know at which point Yale stated to commission books for the series but it cannot be prior to the early years of the new century.
+An exact date at which Yale stated to commission books for the series is not known, but it cannot be prior to the early years of the new century.
 Edward III (2011), for example, was promised as far back as the late 1980s and commissioned by series editor J.J.
 Scarisbrick.
 That is an exceptionally long lead-time but understandable given the huge length and scope of both the book and the reign of that particular king.
 Most of the other 2011-2017 titles must also have been allocated to authors if not actually commissioned in the last decade of Methuen’s ownership.
 The first entirely Yale book was 'King Stephen' (2010) and the author merely states that it had been in preparation for "a few years", and commissioned by Robert Baldock on behalf of Yale.